 Multiple pollutant sources: The model includes bottom-up emission estimation methodologies for several anthropogenic emission sources, including point sources, road transport (hot and cold exhaust, wear and resuspension, gasoline evaporation), agriculture (i.e. fertilizers application, livestock, crop operations), residential and commercial combustion and other mobile sources (i.e. shipping in port areas, recreational boats, agricultural machinery, landing and take-off cycles in airports).
 Users can estimate emissions for each individual source or a combination thereof.

-Subsetting of pollutant categories and regions: For each pollutant sector, users can select individual pollutant categories to be considered during the emission calculation process (e.g. 491 vehicle categories for road transport, 28 crop types for fertilizer application).
+Subsetting of pollutant categories and regions: For each pollutant sector, users can select individual pollutant categories to be considered during the emission calculation process (e.g. 491 vehicle categories for road transport, 28 crop types for fertilizers application).
 Similarly, users can define a region of interest within the working domain (i.e. administrative areas or self-defined polygons) for which the emissions should be calculated.
 These functionalities can become useful when studying the contribution of certain categories/regions to total emissions (e.g. diesel vehicles from a selected province) or when performing source attribution modelling studies.

 Emission estimation approaches: HERMESv3_BU integrates estimation methodologies and emission factors that are mostly based on (but not limited to) the approaches reported by the European EMEP/EEA 2016 emission inventory guidebook.
 The model also includes meteorological-dependent functions to take into account the dynamical component of the emission processes, both in terms of spatial and temporal allocation (e.g. plume rise calculations for point sources, effect of temperature and wind speed on the volatilization of agricultural NH3).